-To configure and test Azure AD single sign-on with Panorama9, you need to complete the following building blocks:
+To configure and test Azure AD SSO with Panorama9, perform the following steps:

-- Configure Panorama9 Single Sign-On - to configure the Single Sign-On settings on application side.
+- Configure Panorama9 SSO - to configure the single sign-on settings on application side.

-In the Azure portal, on the Panorama9 application integration page, select Single sign-on.
+In the Azure portal, on the Panorama9 application integration page, find the Manage section and select single sign-on.

 On the Basic SAML Configuration section, perform the following steps:

 a.
-In the Sign on URL text box, type a URL:
+In the Sign on URL text box, type the URL:

 b.
 In the Identifier (Entity ID) text box, type a URL using the following pattern: